nishanthrs/personal-website/README.md

 ## TODO
 * Include tags (and search by tags once you have enough posts)
-* Fix layout of website on mobile (looks like dogshit right now; margins are all fucked up)
 * Apply color styling to links and header text (blue/purple gradients)